Pike County shootings: Legal proceedings

 On September 12, 2022, the trial for George W. Wagner IV started, in Pike County.
 The main jury consisted of nine women and three men; the six alternates were five women and one man.
 This was an unusually large number of alternates given the trial had been expected to take up to six to eight weeks.
-George was found guilty on all counts.During their opening statements, prosecutors said the guns used to kill the family were placed in buckets of concrete and gifted to a member of the Wagner family on Father's Day as boat anchors.
+George was found guilty on all counts and sentenced to life without parole.
+He was moved to Rhode Island as part of an interstate compact in 2023.
+During their opening statements, prosecutors said the guns used to kill the family were placed in buckets of concrete and gifted to a member of the Wagner family on Father's Day as boat anchors.
 Unbeknownst to the family member, the anchors contained the murder weapons.
 Later, the anchors were cut from a rope on the boat and dropped in a pond.
 Jake Wagner confessed that they were at the bottom of the pond, and after obtaining a search warrant, the state found the anchors in the water.
 They chipped away the concrete and found the murder weapons inside; the weapons matched the shell casing markings found at the murder scenes.